- June 11, 2018 - June 22, 2018

 Ballet+ Miami is limited to intermediate and advanced dancers ages 8-21 only due to the rigorous requirements of the program.
 For the purposes of this workshop, ‘Intermediate/Advanced’ is roughly defined as a student preprofessional having danced for at least one year in a studio as a company member with a minimum of 3 hours of ballet training per week and 10 hours total weekly of dance classes, or enrolled in a conservatory setting with at least six hours of ballet a week and a minimum of 10 hours of total weekly dance classes.
 Although the above is required, what is most important is that dancers come with a strong desire to be challenged and grow.

 Student Dancers may participate in either the first or the second week, or both.
 Dancers who participate in both weeks will receive a discounted tuition cost and will also be given priority for full participation in original choreography by Francisco Gella and others as well as repertory work from a world-renowned choreographer – reset by their repertoire.
-The work will be featured at a closing show on Friday evening, June 22 in the theatre at the South Miami Dade County Cultural Arts Center.
+The work will be featured at a closing student demonstration on Friday evening, June 22.
 Students who participate in the first week will learn some repertory, but will obviously not be able to participate in the final show on the 22nd.
 Students who participate in Week 2 only will have a limited opportunity to learn choreography and participate in the closing show.
 ALL dancers, regardless of which weeks they participate, will receive the best in training and inspiration from our faculty.

 Dancers MUST commit to the full schedule for each week.
 No exceptions for other commitments will be made.
 The schedule will run from 9am-5 or 6pm daily.
 Saturday, June 16 will be a day-off.